Children Living in Poverty, by Race/Ethnicity

 Children raised in impoverished environments are at higher risk for a wide variety of health and social problems, including poor performance in school.
 The challenges they face in childhood can diminish their chances for successful adult lives.

 How is Dutchess County performing?

-In 2010-14, 7% of white children in Dutchess County were living in poverty, well below the statewide (excluding NYC) rate of 13% and the national rate of 17%.
-Within the county, poverty rates were highest among African American (22%) and Hispanic (19%) children.
-From 2000 to 2010-14, the rate for African American children decreased by 2 points and the rate for Hispanic children increased by 2 points; compared to no change and a 3 point decrease respectively for the region as a whole over the same period.
+In 2011-15, 9% of white children in Dutchess County were living in poverty, well below the statewide (excluding NYC) rate of 13% and the national rate of 17%.
+Within the county, poverty rates were highest among African American (24%) and Hispanic (21%) children.
+From 2000 to 2011-15, the rate for African American children remained the same and the rate for Hispanic children increased by 3 points; compared to 1 point increase and 2 point decrease respectively for the region as a whole over the same period.

-Among cities, towns and villages, estimated poverty levels were particularly high in Poughkeepsie among African American and Hispanic children.
+Among cities, towns and villages, estimated poverty levels were particularly high in the City of Poughkeepsie among African American and Hispanic children.
 The child populations in most other local areas, when broken down by race and ethnicity, were too small to yield reliable survey results.

 Notes about the data

 The multiyear figures are from the Census Bureau's American Community Survey.
 The bureau combined five years of responses to the survey to provide estimates for smaller geographic areas and increase the precision of its estimates.
 However, because the information came from a survey, the samples responding to the survey were not always large enough to produce reliable results, especially in small geographic areas.
 CGR has noted on data tables the estimates with relatively large margins of error.
 Estimates with three asterisks have the largest margins, plus or minus 50% or more of the estimate.
 Two asterisks mean plus or minus 35%-50%, and one asterisk means plus or minus 20%-35%.
 For all estimates, the confidence level is 90%, meaning there is 90% probability the true value (if the whole population were surveyed) would be within the margin of error (or confidence interval).